bmrb-io/RBMRB/README.md

 # RBMRB
-R libraries to fetch and visualize BMRB data
+R libraries to fetch data from  BMRB database

+More documentation is avalibale in RBMRB/man/